[amazon_auto_links id="280537"]

 7.2.
 Policy Changes and Individual Actions

-In conclusion, no wonder air pollution has a big impact on animals and their health.
+In the end, it is no wonder air pollution has a big impact on animals and their health.
 This poor air quality and air pollutants our environment has, including toxic chemicals, can harm the animals on this planet in many ways.

 The polluted air caused by human activity like burning fossil fuels and operating power plants can lead animals to have serious health issues.
 From respiratory problems to difficulty in finding food chains, the effects of air pollution are wide-ranging and concerning.

 Many animals on our Earth, from sea turtles to wild animals, are affected by all of this.
-Their health, food chain, and other species are all interconnected.
-We need to take action to reduce air pollution and protect our furry friends from this deadly problem.
+Their health, food chain, and other species are all interconnected, hence we need to take action to reduce air pollution and protect our furry friends from this deadly problem.

 Frequently Asked Questions

 Almost every animal is affected by pollution.
 However, aquatic animals like fish and marine mammals are most affected by water pollution.
-The reason behind it is the water contamination and plastic waste.
-It impacts the habitats and food chains.
+The reasons behind this are water contamination and plastic waste.

 Yes, in a nutshell, is the answer to this query.
-Not only animals, us humans also get affected by pollution a lot without even realizing it.
-However, most animals experience its effects through habitat degradation and disruption in their ecosystems.
+Not only animals but humans also get affected by pollution a lot without even realizing it.
+However, most animals experience its effects through habitat degradation and ecosystem disruption.

 Humans harm animals by causing pollution, deforestation, habitat loss, climate change, and overhunting.
-As a result, all of this causes animal species a lot of harm.
+As a result, this causes animal species a lot of harm.
 Many of the animals die because of the harm we cause them.
-Somehow we just ignore all of this because it is giving us profits.